 Types of Transistors:

-Transistors are basically divided into two types, one is Unipolar junction Transistor and other is Bipolar junction transistors.
+Basically, Transistors are of two types.
+One is Unipolar junction Transistor and other is Bipolar junction transistors.

 Hope you all like this article.
 For any suggestions please comment below.
 We always appreciate your suggestions.